HuskyDevClub/CryptographyProgramming/README.md

 Objective: implement (in Java) a library and an app for asymmetric encryption and digital signatures at the 256-bit security level

+# Developed By:

+**Yudong Lin** - The overall structure of the program, including but not limited to Glossary functions and ECDHIES encryption, and so on.

+**Brian M LeSmith** - The implementation of cSHAKE256

 # What this program will do:

 1. Compute a plain cryptographic hash of a given file.